kiparisas12689/Deep-Learning-Task-2/README.md

 The initial setup attempted to use larger models, which had difficulty running because of higher computational requirements, so the final project focuses on configurations that remain accessible on modest hardware.

+## Training Dynamics and Model Comparison

+### Gemma 3 1B

+The training and validation loss curves for the Gemma 3-1B model show rapid learning during the first few epochs.
+Training loss decreases steadily throughout training, while validation loss reaches its lowest value around **epoch 5**.

+After epoch 5, validation loss begins to increase even though training loss continues to decrease.
+This suggests that the model starts to overfit the training data beyond this point.
+Consequently, the checkpoint from approximately epoch 5 provides the best generalization performance on the validation set.

+This behavior indicates that Gemma 3-1B is able to learn the rewriting task relatively quickly and extract useful patterns from the dataset within a small number of epochs.

+### mT5-Small + LoRA

+The mT5-Small model exhibits a different training pattern.
+Both training and validation loss decrease gradually over a much larger number of epochs, showing a slower but more stable convergence process.

+Unlike Gemma 3-1B, the validation loss does not show a strong increase after the early stages of training.
+Instead, it continues to improve incrementally as training progresses, suggesting a lower tendency toward early overfitting.

+### Overall Comparison

+The two models demonstrate different learning characteristics:

+- **Gemma 3-1B** learns quickly and reaches its best validation performance after only a few epochs.
+- **mT5-Small + LoRA** converges more slowly and steadily over time.
+- The Gemma model achieves stronger overall performance on the Lithuanian informal-to-formal rewriting task, as reflected by the evaluation metrics obtained on the held-out test set.

+These observations suggest that the larger Gemma 3-1B model is better able to capture the linguistic transformations required for the task, although careful checkpoint selection or early stopping is important to avoid overfitting.

 ## How To Run

 ### CPU-Friendly LoRA Workflow